pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Blackbox.md

 * A flash chip on the FC.
 Logging is fast, but storage is limited, unless you are using a dedicated RF controller(FlyDragon F7 has 128MByte Flash), and copying log files can be slow.
 * An SD card on the FC, it's fast and storage is only limited by the capacity of the SD card.
-* An external logging device: [OpenLog or OpenLager](../Tutorial-Walkthroughs/OpenLog-OpenLager.md).
-Both devices use a micro SD card.
-OpenLog is slow, OpenLager is a lot faster.
+* An external logging device: [OpenLager](../Tutorial-Walkthroughs/OpenLager.md).
+These devices write the log to a micro SD card.

-A flash chip or an SD card on the FC are nice, but if your FC doesn't have that you can connect an OpenLog or OpenLager logging device.
+A flash chip or an SD card on the FC are nice, but if your FC doesn't have that you can connect an OpenLager logging device.

 ![Blackbox Tab](./img/blackbox-main.png)